Alexis Davis (General Hospital): 2012–

 While Julian is awaiting trial, Alexis' law license is suspended for a year because of her breach of ethics for defending Carlos.
 This, combined with Julian getting acquitted of the murder charges, pushes Alexis over the edge, and she turns to alcohol.
 Her drinking nearly kills Danny, and alienates her family.
 The only one who realizes Alexis' drinking problem is Julian, who is still in love with her.
 During Thanksgiving, Alexis bails on her family to go drinking, and Julian catches her.
 Alexis tries to escape, but Julian chases after her, and she ends up running him over.
 Panicked, Alexis runs away.
 Julian survives, but blackmails Alexis into taking care of him at her house until he recovers.
 Alexis' drinking gets worse, and she realizes that she may have killed Tom Baker while drunk.
 This revelation eventually gets Alexis to sober up, and she goes to AA, eventually reconciling with her family.
 She is cleared of Tom's murder when they find the real killer.

 Alexis finds out that her AA sponsor, "Liv Lowry," is actually Olivia St. John, Julian's older sister who was presumed dead is alive and identifies her as Morgan's killer and as Robin's abductor with the help of Curtis, Jason, Sam, and Jordan.
 Alexis confronts Julian for letting Olivia get close to her, and writes him off.
 Olivia kidnaps Alexis soon after, and tries to get Julian to kill Alexis as payback for Julian killing Duke, whom Olivia was in love with.
 Instead, Julian helps Alexis escape.
 When he tries to fight Olivia, Julian disappears and is presumed dead.
 Alexis later finds a letter Julian left, saying Olivia threatened to kill his family for months if he didn't kill Alexis, and he was forced to do her bidding.
 Olivia was later arrested after Sonny and Carly found her at the cemetery.
 After Olivia was arrested, her defense attorney was Nora Buchanan from Llanview who was also her long lost half-brother Valentin's family attorney.
 One week after Olivia was sent to a mental asylum, the incident at the Floating Rib took place there involving revenge for Olivia Jerome.

 Reception

 In 2001, California Lawyer magazine called Alexis "the best lawyer portrayed on network television today."
 Grahn received Daytime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2000, 2011 and 2012; and for Outstanding Lead Actress in a Drama Series in 2003, 2004, 2005, and 2017.
-In 2012 she won the Daytime Emmy Award for Outstanding Supporting Actress.
+In 2012, she won the Daytime Emmy Award for Outstanding Supporting Actress.

+In 2023, Charlie Mason from Soaps She Knows placed Alexis 13th on his ranked list of General Hospital's 40+ Greatest Characters of All Time, commenting that "Bundles of neuroses don't come any more compelling than this alcoholic ex-attorney, the brilliant matriarch of the Davis girls and the most engaging disaster you're ever likely to watch — preferably from a safe distance."